nikeee/node-ts/README.md

 Example Usage
 ----------------

-After registering a ServerQuery-account using your TeamSpeak-Client, you can login using node-teamspeak (Alternatively, you can login as the root account "ServerAdmin" which is created during the installation of the server).
+After registering a Server Query account using your TeamSpeak-Client, you can login using node-teamspeak (Alternatively, you can login as the root account "ServerAdmin" which is created during the installation of the server).
 The following code prints out a JSON-array containing all